York: Roads

+Buses

 Public transport within the city is largely bus-based.
-First York operates the majority of the city's local bus services, as well as the York Park & Ride services.
+First York operates the majority of the city's local bus services, as well as the York park and ride services.
 York was the location of the first implementation of FirstGroup's experimental and controversial FTR bus concept, which sought to confer the advantages of a modern tramway system at a lower cost.
 The service was withdrawn following an election manifesto pledge by the Labour Group at the 2011 local government election.
 Transdev York also operates a large number of local bus services.
 Open-top tourist and sightseeing buses are operated by Transdev York, on behalf of City Sightseeing and York Pullman on behalf of Golden Tours.

 Rural services, linking local towns and villages with York, are provided by a number of companies with Transdev York & Country, East Yorkshire and Reliance Motor Services operating most of them.
 Longer-distance bus services are provided by a number of operators, including Arriva Yorkshire services to Selby, East Yorkshire services to Hull, Beverley, Market Weighton and Pocklington, and Transdev York & Country services to Boroughbridge, Knaresborough, Harrogate, Castle Howard and Malton.
-Yorkshire Coastliner links Leeds & York with Scarborough, Malton, Pickering and Whitby.
+Yorkshire Coastliner links Leeds and York with Scarborough, Malton, Pickering and Whitby.

 Railway

-York has been a major railway centre since the first line arrived in 1839, at the beginning of the railway age.
+The city has been a major railway centre since the first line arrived in 1839, at the beginning of the railway age.
 For many years, the city hosted the headquarters and works of the North Eastern Railway.

+York railway station is a principal stop on the East Coast Main Line.
+It is served by five train operating companies: